Alex Kirilloff Player Props: Twins vs. Royals

 Alex Kirilloff At The Plate

-- Kirilloff is batting .275 with 13 doubles, a triple, eight home runs and 25 walks.
+- Kirilloff is hitting .271 with 13 doubles, a triple, eight home runs and 25 walks.

-- In 10.4% of his games this season, he has hit a long ball, and 3.2% of his trips to the plate.
+- He has hit a home run in seven games this year (10.3%), leaving the park in 3.2% of his chances at the plate.

-- Kirilloff has driven home a run in 21 games this year (31.3%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Kirilloff has had an RBI in 21 games this year (30.9%), including seven multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 18 of 68 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.